 Every day in the UK, another 240 people wake up to the catastrophic impact of a stroke.

-Every raffle ticket you buy helps to support them.
+Every raffle ticket that you buy helps to support them.

 Anyone – mums, dads, grandparents, young people, even children – can have a stroke, and its impact is traumatic.
 A stroke can leave survivors unable to move, see, speak, or even swallow, and impacts the whole family.
 With strength, determination and the right support, recovery is possible.